AlexanderKidd/FactoidL/README.md

 # FactoidL
-Official Repo for FactoidL, Automated Fact-Checking Web Extension
+#### Official repo for FactoidL, Automated Fact-Checking for the Web.

 ## Overview
 FactoidL is meant to be an open source, free to use codebase to triangulate third-party content with a select group of